Statements on research data management in funding proposals

 How extensive should the RDM statements in the application form and the DMP be?

 The information given in the application form may comprise up to one page.
 There is no such limit for the data management plan generated during the project, however.
-Its extend conforms to the requirements of your project.
-In case of interdisciplinary and multi-institutional joint projects you should calculate with no less then three pages, since you need to consider diverging local circumstances and disciplinary data management requirements.
+Its extent conforms to the requirements of your project.
+In case of interdisciplinary and multi-institutional joint projects you should calculate with no less than three pages, since you need to consider diverging local circumstances and disciplinary data management requirements.
 However, about ten pages are common.

 -